Are you considering the Mexican Black Kingsnake as a pet?

 Are Mexican Black Kingsnakes immune to rattlesnake venom?

 This is a common misconception.
-This snake is resistant to rattlesnake venom, but not immune to it.
+This snake is resistant to rattlesnake venom, but it is not immune to the snake’s venom.

 Do Mexican Black Kingsnakes actively hunt other snakes?